AutoConversationWeb/AutoConversationWeb.github.io/banned.md

 # Account Suspended

-## Your github account has been suspended from accessing the AutoConversationWeb due to violatins of our [Rules]
+## Your github account has been suspended from accessing the Auto Conversation Web due to violatins of our [Rules]

 ### If you think this is a mistake, appeal via the button below